IntelAgir-Research-Group/ROS2-EE-Reconf/README.md

 # Reconfiguring ROS 2 for Energy Efficiency

-This is the replication package of the paper `TITLE` on the reconfiguration of ROS 2 packages for energy efficiency.
+This is the replication package of the paper `Tuning ROS 2 for Greener Navigation: Experimental Insights from Costmap 2D Configurations` submitted to `ICRA 2026`.

 ## Table of Contents